Weald and Downland Open Air Museum |

 The Museum also features farm buildings including barns, a granary, cattle sheds and a stable.
 Among the places of work featured are a 17th century watermill, a market hall, carpenters shop, working smithy, Victorian schoolroom and a working Tudor kitchen.

-The Downland Gridshell is the Museum's conservation centre and home to its collection of rural artefacts.
 This spectacular structure was runner-up for the Stirling prize and can be viewed by tour daily.
 Private research visits may be arranged, please telephone.

 General Information: